Cendrillon (Massenet): Performance history

 An immediate success, with fifty performances in its first season, it was revived at the Gaîté-Lyrique in Paris in 1909 with Geneviève Vix as the Prince and Rose Heilbronner in the title role.
 Cendrillon was performed in Brussels and Milan in 1899, quickly followed by other Italian cities, New Orleans in 1902, and New York in 1912.
 Maggie Teyte in the title role and Mary Garden as the Prince led the cast in Chicago in 1911.
 The UK stage premiere was given in Swindon, Wiltshire in 1939, thanks to Lord Berners.

-In the post-World War II years, the opera has been seen in Brussels and Liege in 1982 (with Frederica von Stade, Ann Murray and Jules Bastin), Geneva in 1998, Strasbourg in 2003, at the Santa Fe Opera in 2006 (with Joyce DiDonato and Eglise Gutiérrez in Laurent Pelly's production), Brussels and Luxembourg in 2007, New York in 2008, Dresden, Montreal and Brisbane in 2010, Vancouver in February 2011, and the Juilliard School in New York City in April 2014.
+In the post-World War II years, the opera has been seen in Brussels and Liege in 1982 (with Frederica von Stade, Ann Murray and Jules Bastin), and in 1993 Patrick Fournillier conducted a production by Robert Carsen for Welsh National Opera with Rebecca Evans in the title role, Lillian Watson as the Fairy Godmother, Pamela Helen Stephen as the Prince, Felicity Palmer as Madame de la Haltière and Donald Maxwell as Pandolfe.

+Further productions included Geneva in 1998, Strasbourg in 2003, the Santa Fe Opera in 2006 (with Joyce DiDonato and Eglise Gutiérrez in Laurent Pelly's production), Brussels and Luxembourg in 2007, New York in 2008, Dresden, Montreal and Brisbane in 2010, Vancouver in February 2011, and the Juilliard School in New York City in April 2014.

 Having been produced at the Châtelet in 1984, in a staging borrowed from New York City Opera (with Maureen Forrester as Madame de la Haltière) Cendrillon was mounted in Paris at the Opéra-Comique in March 2011 conducted by Marc Minkowski.
 In July 2011 the Royal Opera House, London used Pelly's production, with the conductor Bertrand de Billy (later issued as a DVD), and Barcelona's Gran Teatre del Liceu did likewise in December 2013.
 Cendrillon waited 119 years for its premiere at the Metropolitan Opera; the 2018 production featured DiDonato and Alice Coote in Pelly's production.